giganticode/langmodels/README.md

 ### Computing entropies for each line of a file

 #### CLI API
+In this case the default model is used.
 ```
 ~/dev/langmodels$ python langmodels/inference/entropies.py <file> [-o <output-path>] [-e <entropy_aggregator>] [-c] [-v]